Since 1942, The Springs Close Foundation and its predecessor foundations have provided $104 million to nonprofit organizations in our communities.

 The Community Boards are responsible for the bulk of the grant making activity in each county; reviewing all grant applications, conducting site visits and making the final grant decisions in their respective counties.
 Organizations or programs serving multiple counties will be evaluated by the TSCF Executive Committee at the Foundation’s main office.

 Guidelines for Early Childhood and Basic Critical Needs Grants

 Currently, the Foundation is considering grant requests from eligible nonprofit organizations that:

-- Effectively deliver support for basic critical needs including, but not limited to, food, shelter and medical assistance
+- Effectively deliver support for basic critical needs of food, shelter, or emergency medical assistance.

 The Foundation follows a philosophy that resources are here to assist community groups and agencies with programs and projects that will contribute the most to improving the quality of life for the people in its service area.
 The Springs Close Foundation and its Community Boards will often share knowledge and experience that may expand the design of a particular program.

 Funds are never adequate to meet all the identified needs in the area and the Foundation must carefully set its priorities.
 Each need will continue to be evaluated on its own merit and weighed against other requests.